LRQ-DiT: Log-Rotation Post-Training Quantization of Diffusion Transformers for Image and Video Generation: Experiment

 \subsection{Visualization Comparison}

-We generated images using QuaRot, ViDiT-Q and ours respectively on same prompts, with the specific results shown in Figure \ref{fig:Visualization}.
-LRQ-DiT demonstrates significant advantages in text-to-image generation.
-The foreground details in the generated images are presented with clarity and specificity, the depiction of motion scenes is precise and vivid, and at the same time, character recognition becomes much easier.
+We generated images using QuaRot, ViDiT-Q, and our method LRQ-DiT respectively on a set of prompts.
+The images and videos generated by different methods are shown in the Figure \ref{fig:Visualization_Image}.
+After comparison, it can be seen that our method demonstrates significant advantages in generation tasks.
+The foreground details in the generated images by our method are presented with clarity and specificity, the depiction of motion scenes is precise and vivid, and at the same time, character recognition becomes much easier.
+Compared with other methods, the videos generated by our method have better quality, smoother flow, and stronger consistency.